desec-io/desec-stack/docs/dns/rrsets.rst

     the array is 64,000 (after JSON encoding).

     Records must be given in presentation format (a.k.a.
 "BIND" or zone file format).
-Record values that are not given in canonical form, such as ``0:0000::1`` will be converted by the API into canonical form, e.g.
+Record values that are not given in canonical form, such as ``0:0000::1`` for an IPv6 address, will be converted by the API into canonical form (here: ``::1``).
-    ``::1``.
 Exact validation and canonicalization depend on the record type.

 ``subname``
     :Access mode: read, write-once (upon RRset creation)